 A change of diet to cleaner, fresher foods can help you better deal with toxins in your environment.
 Consuming healthy fats and gut-healing nutrients can help better deal with seasonal allergies.

 GOODBYE TO PLASTICS

-Minimize your exposure to plasticware and make the investment to glass containers to store and reheat your food in.
-Switch out those plastic water bottles for stainless steel or glass reusable bottles.
+Minimize your exposure to plasticware and invest in glass containers to store and reheat your food in.
+Switch out those plastic water bottles for stainless steel or reusable glass bottles.
 Trace BPA exposure has been proven to disrupt the endocrine system, as well as causing hormonal changes, reproductive abnormalities, and other various health issues.
-Glassware and stainless steel is not only making a fashionable, minimalistic comeback, it’s also helping our environment be a little bit greener.
+Glassware and stainless steel are not only making a fashionable, minimalistic comeback, it’s also helping our environment be a little bit greener.

-We all love our non-stick pots and pans, they’re easy to cook with, especially clean, but cookware like Aluminum pans and Teflon contain perfluorooctanoic acid (PFOA) which have shown lead to infertility, cause cancer and other various health issues.
+We all love our non-stick pots and pans, they’re easy to cook with, exceptionally clean.
+Still, cookware like Aluminum pans and Teflon contain perfluorooctanoic acid (PFOA) which have shown lead to infertility, cause cancer and other various health issues.
 PFOA is a dangerous chemical that releases toxins once heated.
-Instead, use stainless steel, ceramic, cast iron, stoneware and glass for all your cooking needs.
+Instead, use stainless steel, ceramic, cast iron, stoneware, and glass for all your cooking needs.